-On Thursday, 22nd July at 4pm CEST, Inclusion International and CONFE will hold a launch event for a report our Latin American members have worked on.
-The report is about the impact of the COVID-19 pandemic on persons with intellectual disabilities and their families.
+Members of Inclusion International and CONFE have released a report on the impact of the COVID-19 pandemic on persons with intellectual disabilities and their families in Latin America.

 This report will present peoples experiences of being excluded during the pandemic, as well as good practices from the region.